mcbonamy/SEM_popsim/README.md

 Parameter files are used in simulation:
 - `RENUMF90_for_diagonal.par` for diagonal covariances
 - `RENUMF90_for_nodiagonal.par` for no diagonal covariances

+Code available:
+- `SEM-Sim.single - Windows.R` for simulation a single replicate with a known simulation seed using windows store values for single individuals
+- `SEM-Sim.single - Linux.R` for simulation a single replicate with a known simulation seed using linux store values for single individuals
+- `SEM-Sim.multi - Linux.R` for simulation a multiple replicate with a known simulation seed using linux store means for replicate by generation

 ## [User customization]